mthayden4726/Functional_diversity_across_scales/Documentation.md

 ## Function Library
 ADD TEXT HERE
-## Image Correction: Topographic & BRDF Correction of Flightlines
+## Image Correction (Topographic and BRDF Correction of Flightlines)
 The first step of the workflow is to implement topographic and BRDF corrections based on correction coefficients provided by Kyle Kovach. *If correction coefficients are not available, this step could be skipped*
 This section outlines the steps for correcting the NEON data product, spectrometer orthorectified surface directional reflectance: [DP1.30006.001](https://data.neonscience.org/data-products/DP1.30006.001)).